 - Quizlet – Very popular tool for creating interactive content beyond just quizzes for students to complete and get immediate feedback.

 - Jamboard – Create a board where students can share pictures, text, sticky notes and move everything around easily for a collage like collaboration.
 This is an article about how to use Jamboard and 10 activity ideas.

 - Wakelet – Create blog-post like pages for your students that pull in content from around the web.

-Course Content for Asynchronous Learning
+Course Content for Classroom or Distance Learning

 - The speaking sheets for example provide pictures for students to make sentences about and a built-in challenge to see how many sentences they can make in a minute.
 You can create a video or audio of example sentences in an app like Flipgrid or Youtube and students can respond with video or audio of themselves making their own sentences about the pictures.

 - The discussion pages work perfectly in a forum.
 You can set up the questions in a group meeting or a pre-recorded video and then, in a forum, students can choose which question they’d like to respond to, using the example sentence starters provided if they need.
 Then students can respond to each other’s responses inside the forum.